Professional-Grade Legal Intelligence. Changing the Practice of Law.

 Every result proven real before you see it.

 Large language models fabricate legal citations 20-40% of the time.
 Not approximately wrong citations.
 Completely invented cases with plausible-sounding names, reporters, and page numbers.
 It gets worse with niche issues or when you need specific authorities from a specific state, because those cases appear less frequently in the training data.
 Ask any AI about Fourth Amendment digital privacy and it will confidently cite non-existent circuit court opinions alongside real Supreme Court landmarks.
-Every result from the Research Pipeline passes through a four-step elimination process: existence verification against federal and state databases, holding extraction from actual source text, proposition alignment to confirm the authority actually supports the stated legal point, and treatment analysis to ensure it has not been overruled.
-Fabricated results are caught and removed before they ever reach your screen.
+Every result from the Research Pipeline must survive a multi-stage elimination process.
+The system verifies that each authority exists, confirms it actually supports the claimed legal point, and ensures it has not been overruled.
+Fabricated results are caught and removed.
 What remains is a verified set of authorities you can cite without hesitation.

 Legal Research